pyeventsourcing/esdbclient/README.md

 | KeepAliveInterval   | integer (default: `None`)                                             | gRPC channel option: "grpc.keepalive_ms"                                                                      |
 | KeepAliveTimeout    | integer (default: `None`)                                             | gRPC channel option: "grpc.keepalive_timeout_ms"                                                              |

+Here are some examples of EventStoreDB connection string URIs.

+    # Get cluster info from secure server socket localhost:2113,
+    # and use "admin" and "changeit" as username and password
+    # when making calls to EventStoreDB API methods.

+    esdb://admin:changeit@localhost:2113

+    # Get cluster info from insecure server socket 127.0.0.1:2114

+    esdb://127.0.0.1:2114?Tls=false

+    # Get cluster info from addresses in 'A' records for cluster1.example.com,
+    # and use a default deadline for making calls to EventStore API method.

+    esdb+discover://admin:changeit@cluster1.example.com?DefaultDeadline=5

+    # Get cluster info from either localhost:2111 or localhost:2112 or
+    # localhost:2113, and then connect to a follower node in the cluster.

+    esdb://admin:changeit@localhost:2111,localhost:2112,localhost:2113?NodePreference=follower

+    # Get cluster info from addresses in 'A' records for cluster1.example.com,
+    # and configure "keep alive" timeout and interval in the gRPC channel.

+    esdb+discover://admin:changeit@cluster1.example.com?KeepAliveInterval=10000&KeepAliveTimeout=10000

 Please note, the field names and values are case-insensitive.
 If fields are repeated in the query string, the query string will be parsed without error.
 However, the connection options used by the client will use the value of the first field.
 All the